-MA [INTERCULTURAL AND URBAN STUDIES-TESOL]-PROGRAM PLAN
+MA [TESOL]-PROGRAM PLAN

-This program plan is a suggested sequence of courses for students who changed their program or were admitted during the 2017-2018 academic year.
+This program plan is a suggested sequence of courses for students who changed their program or were admitted during the 2019-2020 academic year.
 Adjustments may be made as needed based on course availability, prerequisite courses, transfer credits, and advanced standing credits.
 Students are responsible to satisfy all program requirements by their expected graduation date.
-This program plan is based on a traditional semester format (students also have the option of taking courses in other formats) and assumes, when possible, full-time student status.
-Students are strongly advised to follow the sequence presented in the catalog.